jamesheald/COIN/README.md

 ### Inferring internal representations of the COIN model fit to adaptation data

 After fitting the model to data, each run of a simulation can be assigned a weight based on how well it explains the data.
 In general, these weights will not be equal.
-However, they can be equal, as weights are reset when runs are resampled during particle filtering.
+However, they can be equal, as weights are reset when runs are resampled in particle filtering.
 To generate a set of weighted runs, set the model parameters to their maximum likelihood estimates, pass the data to the model via the adaptation property and call the run_COIN method.
-Use the resultant weights when averaging inferences across runs.
+Use the resultant weights to average inferences across runs.

-to compute a weighted average of variables or distributions of interest when averaging across runs.

 ### Using adaptation data to assign weights to runs